kodeklubben/lessoneditor/README.md

 # Overview and description

-The aim of this project was to create web application possibility for a teacher to make new lessons for LKK’swebsite,kidsakoder.no, without difficulty.
+The aim of this project was to create web application possibility for a teacher to make new lessons for LKK’s website, kidsakoder.no, without difficulty.
-Our minimal requirement is to have a basic functioning application where the teacher don’t need to have any knowledge with Git when they want to edit or create an exercise for Lær kidza koding website.
+Our minimal requirement is to have a basic functioning application where the teacher don’t need to have any knowledge with Git when they want to edit or create an exercise for Lær Kidsa Koding website.

 ## Quick start

-Require nodejs and a normal developer setup.
-Run `npm install`.
+- Install Node Version Manager: https://github.com/nvm-sh/nvm

+- Run `nvm use` in root directory to install the correct Node-version for this project (version number in .nvnmrc - file)

+- Run `npm install` to install all dependencies

+- Install Database as described below.

+- Set up Dev Environment as described below.

+- Run `npm run build-all` to build dist-folder

+- Run `npm run build-nestbackend` to build backend.
+Before ..:

+- Run `npm run start-nestbackend` to start backend

+- Run `npm start" to start fronend

+- Open `http://localhost:4200/` in your browser!
+Happy coding!

+- ProTIP: Download pgAdmin: https://www.pgadmin.org/ - to manage Database!

 ### Frontend:

-- Install all dependencies with [npm](https://www.npmjs.com/) `npm install --prefix frontend`
+- Install all dependencies with [npm](https://www.npmjs.com/) `npm install`
 - Start the application with `npm start frontend`
 - Open `http://localhost:4200/` in your browser